Mobile Geofencing Marketing

 Industries and Verticals Best Suited for Geofencing

-While Geofencing can work for every industry out there.
-Certain business models with certain characteristics tend to see much higher results with geofencing than others.
+While mobile advertising can work for every industry out there.
+Certain business models with certain characteristics tend to see much higher results with a geofenced campaign than others.
 Businesses that have a tiered distribution channel and the franchising model are best for reaping the benefits of Geofencing.
 Automotive, QSRs, Real estate, Healthcare, Legal, Retail, Service industries are some of the prime verticals best suited to see immediate results.
-Since their customers are located within the close proximity of the business location, they can get more out of their budget by using geofencing marketing.
+Since their potential customers are located within the close proximity of the business location, they can get more out of their budget by using geofencing marketing.

 Quick Serve Restaurants (QSRs)